laelnasan/test-netdev-prod/pages/about-us.md

 addressing this issue at earliest chance.

 {% comment %}
 We put the web site under HTTPS, so the requests and responses are encrypted (private).

 We don't use any third-party suppliers for the web site - no third-party analytics, no third-party graphics, no third-party js or other supporting files.
 Whatever supporting files we use (js, css) we host ourselves.
 So far, there is no javascript and no plan to put any in.
 We lack the time to implement a fancy user experience - if someone wants to volunteer we won't necessarily refuse but we also don't want to compromise privacy/security either.
 So there won't be any third-party-hosting of our web assets, but we might start to use javascript libraries.
 However our site will be usable without javascript, if you turn it off at your end.

 {% endcomment %}

-### Mailing List
+### Mailing lists

 {% comment %}

 We have two types of mailing lists: one at lists.netfilter.org (thanks Pablo) and the others hosted by us.

 {% endcomment %}

 Your subscription information on mailinglist are collected by and kept within